Bogdanp/personal-website/content/page/about.md

 terabytes of financial data.

 For a while, I ran [Matchacha], a Romanian e-commerce business that imported and sold Japanese green tea.
-I'm currently developing [Franz], a native desktop client for Apache Kafka.
-To keep the lights on, I'm contracting for [Intuit], where I work on _redacted_ and I'm also working with [Marc Kaufmann] on [congame], a platform for building & running economics studies.
-Previously, I ran the API and data ingestion platform for [Nomics], I was the CTO of [BlockFraud], a mobile fraud detection SaaS, and, I was a Principal Engineer at [Leadpages].
+I'm currently working as a Principal Engineer at [ServiceBell] and developing [Franz], a native desktop client for Apache Kafka, in my spare time.
+I'm also working with [Marc Kaufmann] on [congame], a platform for building & running economics studies.
+Previously, I worked on _redacted_ at [Intuit], I ran the API and data ingestion platform for [Nomics], I was the CTO of [BlockFraud], a mobile fraud detection SaaS, and I was a Principal Engineer at [Leadpages].

 In my free time, I like to contribute to the [Racket] programming language and ecosystem.
 I maintain [koyo], [dramatiq], [molten] and a